arjunchib/disky/README.md

 ### Add commands to `src/commands`

 Commands have a `run` function that gets called whenever a slash command is triggered.
-The [Interaction](https://discordjs.guide/interactions/replying-to-slash-commands.html#replying-to-slash-commands) can be used to respond to the command.
+The interaction is passed via `run` and is used to repond to the action.
+Discord.js has a good guide on how to [reply to slash commands](https://discordjs.guide/interactions/replying-to-slash-commands.html#replying-to-slash-commands).

-Using the `@slash` decorator, will automatically register the command to be used with Discord.
+Use the `@slash` decorator to tell disky about the name, description, and arguments of the command.

 ```ts
 // src/commands/ping.ts